Spinal shock occurs in nearly half of all spinal cord injury cases. It’s when you suddenly lose feeling and movement below your level of injury.

 Spinal shock usually lasts anywhere between 4 to 12 weeks.

-After this period, you’ll have a better gauge of the severity of your spinal cord injury.
+After this period, you’ll have a better understanding of the severity of your spinal cord injury.

 That’s a Wrap!